prakrititz/Tibby-Classroom/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For any queries or feedback, please reach out via email at your-email@example.com.
+For any queries or feedback, please reach out via email to any of the team members.

 Thank you for exploring Tibby's Classroom!
 Let’s make learning fun and interactive! 🌟